Enable Starburst Warp Speed for your cluster#

 For more details, see Delta Lake considerations, Iceberg considerations, and Hive considerations.

-Only catalogs backed by S3, GCS, and ADLS object storage are supported.
+Only catalogs backed by S3, S3-compatible, GCS, and ADLS object storage are supported.
 For more details, see S3 considerations, GCS considerations, and ADLS considerations.

 Update the example catalog that uses the Hive connector with AWS Glue in the